AnilReddyDev/ChromeExtension/README.md

-# ChromeExtension
+It is a Chrome extension that allows users to backup the urls of websites of their choice.
- This is a Chrome Extension which enable users to save the urls of the websites of there choice .So that user can visit them with one click.
+So, that the user can visit in the click of a button.